rxl204/car-parking-project/README.md

 To reproduce the steps, you'll need to install Terraform.
 For detailed steps see: [Using Terraform with Mage](https://docs.mage.ai/production/deploying-to-cloud/using-terraform)

+You may choose to work within the mage-ai-terraform-templates directory, navigate to gcp.
 Before running any Terraform commands for deployment, change the default value of the `project_id` variable in `./gcp/variables.tf`:

     ```
     terraform
     variable "project_id" {